delton137/delton137.github.io/_drafts/suffering.md

 ## The asymmetry

 Jeff McMahan has introduced "the assymmetry" - we consider it wrong to create suffering but OK to fail to create happiness.

+One of the things about mental health is that there are so many levels of suffering.

+For instance the first time I was depressed was in my senior year of college.
+There was a girl I had fallen in love with and one of my friends started dating her.
+At the same time I was struggling in the math class advanced analysis.
+After bawling my eyes out for a few days  (literally) I went to a therapist and he told me 1. it's natural for me to feel sad given that I was in love, and that the sadness of lost / unrequited love will go away and 2. drop the analysis class.

+Then I suffered for from low grade depression in graduate school and later as a postdoc.
+In the spring of 2018 I had a lot of anhedonia and in summer of 2018 I was quite depressed.
+However in retrospect those depressions don't feel so bad compared to what hit me in the spring of 2019.